linea-it/pz-compute/doc/dp2/dp2_stage2_estimate_instructions_full.md

 ## 8. Submit the full-cluster production job

-For the final run over the complete DP2 catalog, scale the array concurrency to fill Apollo in the same spirit as the historical large `pz-compute` runs.
+For the final run over the complete DP2 catalog, scale the array concurrency using three inputs:

+- the historical large `pz-compute` defaults documented in this repository;
+- the current Apollo partition layout documented by LIneA;
+- the observed memory requirement from the pilot run.

 The previous production defaults in this repository used: